aysintumay/GORMPO_abiomed/README.md

 ## Overview

-This repository includes an offline RL algorithm, CORMPO, and a medical environment for RL evaluation.
+This repository includes an offline RL algorithm, CORMPO, and a digital twin environment for RL evaluation.
 CORMPO addresses out-of-distribution (OOD) challenges in offline reinforcement learning by incorporating clinical domain knowledge and regularization techniques for safer policy optimization.
+See the paper: (Guardian-regularized Safe Offline Reinforcement Learning for Smart Weaning of Mechanical Circulatory Devices)[https://arxiv.org/abs/2511.06111].

 ## Dependencies / Installation